 If you’re looking for something to check in on every so often for 3-5 minutes at a time this may be the game for you.
 You can buy 150 gems and a permanent 2x to all coins for £9.99, but personally I don’t think that’s needed – you will occasionally come across gem bricks which you have to manually break, but challenges will also help you collect more.
 The ads are only necessary if you want to rush something ahead and even then they are not overly generous.

 Overall there are some scaling issues in terms of cash accumulation and the game could be improved in terms of balancing or gaining a bit more out of prestige, however for a casual, “check in once every few hours” type of game it’s worth a shot.
+The regular events also give you something extra to keep checking in for as they’re a great source of premium currency.

 Sniper balls are very useful as they will automatically focus onto a brick, ensuring that you aren’t just hoping for a random ball to hit that last brick tucked away